 What Apple’s Investment in Augmented Reality Means for Businesses

-Let’s face it: Augmented Reality (AR) is altering our day-to-day lives quicker than it could be expected.
-According to an IDC report, global spending on AR is forecasted to reach $18.8 billion in 2020.
-The recent update to IDC's Worldwide Augmented and Virtual Reality Spending Guide also demonstrates that global spending on AR devices and services will continue to grow strongly during the 2019 to 2023 projection period, attaining a 5-year compound annual growth rate (CAGR) of 77%.
+Let’s face it: Augmented reality (AR) is altering our day-to-day lives faster than anyone could have anticipated.
+According to an IDC report, global spending on AR is forecasted to accelerate from $12 billion last year to $72.8 billion in 2024.
+The IDC's Worldwide Augmented and Virtual Reality Spending Guide also demonstrates that global spending on AR devices and services will continue to grow strongly during the 2020 to 2024 projection period, attaining a five-year compound annual growth rate (CAGR) of 54%.

-Due to the existence of AR technology on smartphones, AR devices are likely to reach a massive number of customers over the next few years because of more sturdy cellular networks.
-Smartglasses technology might be somewhat lagging behind, but numerous promising products are already available and developments in AR wearables will carry on driving growth.
-The collective installed base of mobile AR devices and smartglasses could surpass two and a half billion units by 2023, producing massive prospects for ground-breaking AR applications.
+Due to the AR technology enabled by smartphones, AR devices are likely to reach a massive number of customers over the next few years because of more sturdy cellular networks.
+Smartglasses technology might be somewhat lagging behind, but numerous promising products are already available, and developments in AR wearables will carry on driving growth.
+The collective installed base of mobile AR devices and smartglasses could surpass two and a half billion units by 2023, producing massive prospects for groundbreaking AR applications.
 As these products become more omnipresent, AR will become less of an innovation technology and more of an essential aspect of customers’ daily technology experience.

 All these stats clearly support Apple's decision to invest heavily in AR technology.
-For years, there’s been a consistent demand for AR technology among tech nerds.
+For years, there’s been a consistent demand for AR technology among tech enthusiasts.
 However, the cost of the technology necessary to make it a mainstream product was exceptionally high.
-Times have transformed now and this means that you can actually play with augmented reality in a way that earlier was implausible.
+Times have changed, and now everyday users can interact with augmented reality in a way that was once implausible.

 In this article, we’ll discuss how Apple is leveraging AR technology and what it means for other businesses.
 Plus, we’ll discuss how companies are heavily investing in AR, following in Apple’s footsteps.